nwg/racket-wiki/SoC-Ideas-2016.md

 * Summary: Graph layout is frequently needed for visualization and UI programming.
-The currently solution is to call out to graphviz, but applications could have more flexibility if a native Racket library were available.
+The currently solution is to call out to graphviz, but applications could have more flexibility if a native Racket library or DSL that translates to graphviz were available.
            This project calls for designing such a library.
+           It should be integrated with the existing [graph](https://github.com/stchang/graph) library for Racket.
 * Expected result: a graph layout library that can substitute [Graphviz](http://www.graphviz.org/) in Racket applications.
 * Requirements: functional programming, GUI programming
+* Difficulty: beginner to intermediate
 * Possible mentors: Robby Findler
 * Other: